MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/define-project-scope.md

   - Realistic: state what results can realistically be achieved, given available resources
   - Time-related: specify when the results can be achieved

-The following table shows examples of OKRs and KSIs for the initial phases of a Teams  project.
+The following table shows examples of OKRs and KSIs for the initial phases of a Skype for Business to Teams upgrade project.

 | Objective | Key result | To do |
 |---|---|---|